 In the winter months, your heating rituals are an important part of your day-to-day activities.
-While having an efficient, working heating unit is worth investing in for the long run, it also needs to be supported with great habits to prolong its life and effectiveness in your home.
+While having an efficient heating unit is worth investing in for the long run, it also needs to be supported with good habits to prolong its life and effectiveness in your home.

 Types of heaters

-- Reverse cycle heater: A reverse cycle heater is an economical option as it doubles as an air-conditioner.
+- Reverse-cycle heater: A reverse-cycle heater is an economical option as it doubles as an air-conditioner.
 You may know it as its other name: the split system.
-Its main function is absorbing heat from the outside air and releasing it indoors.
+In heating mode it heats air in the outdoor portion of the unit, then releases it indoors.

 Tips and tricks for efficient ways to keep warm

-- Let there be light: Open your blinds or curtains during sunlight hours, upgrade the insulation of your home and use ceiling fan set at low mode to encourage hot air circulation.
+- Let there be light: Open your blinds or curtains during sunlight hours, upgrade the insulation of your home and use a ceiling fan set at low mode to encourage hot-air circulation.

 - Choose the right heat: It’s important to match the size of the room you want to heat with the right type of heater.
-This way you can effectively heat your home without exacerbating your energy bill.
+This way you can effectively heat your home without blowing out your energy bill.

-- Keep it clean: If you have a reverse cycle heater ensure its filters are cleaned regularly to prevent accumulated dirt from impacting air quality and improve the longevity of your heater.
+- Keep it clean: If you have a reverse-cycle heater ensure its filters are cleaned regularly to prevent accumulated dirt from affecting air quality and improve the longevity of your heater.

-- Set a timer: Take advantage of the timer function if your heater has one to avoid accidentally leaving on the heat while you’re asleep or away.
+- Set a timer: Take advantage of your heater’s timer function to avoid accidentally leaving it on while you’re asleep or away.

-- Get it serviced: Servicing your heater regularly is imperative to everyone’s safety.
+- Get it serviced: Servicing your heater regularly is imperative for everyone’s safety.
 Talk to experts for professional recommendations on servicing and safe use practices.

-- Don't overheat: Cranking up your heater to high temperatures may warm up your room quickly, but to keep it performing at its most efficient, set the temperature to 21 – 22oC.
+- Don't overheat: When you’re cold it can be tempting to crank up your heater to high temperatures, but to keep it performing at its most efficient, set the temperature to 21 or 22 degrees.